 Brooke Berman is the author of over 25 plays including:

 In Detroit, 1967, a Jewish housewife and an aspiring Motown singer forge an unlikely friendship in a city that’s about to explode.
-Can two women from different backgrounds find common language and pull one another out of their respective dependence on men?
+Can two women from different backgrounds find common language and overcome over-identification with the men in power?
 Inspired by a true story.

 Developed and reconceived with Leigh Silverman, Lisa Timmel and Stacey Mindich Productions.

-Originally workshopped as 1300 Lafayette East with the Jewish Plays Project and JET, Detroit.
+Originally workshopped as 1300 Lafayette East with the Jewish Plays Project, Plowshares and JET, Detroit.

 Amy and Isaac are the perfect couple.
 Amy and Emma are the perfect friends.
 If everyone is so perfect, why are they so unhappy?
 A dark comedy about love, growing up and letting go.

 “Enjoyable comedy-drama…Ms. Berman has a breezy, accessible voice.”